-THE state board of purchase and supplies held its regular monthly meet-ing last week to award contracts for supplies for the state institutes for the
+THE state board of purchase and supplies held its regular monthly meeting last week to award contracts for supplies for the state institutes for the next three months.

-Miss Nellie Wainwricht, youngest daughter of Rev. G. W. Wainright of Blair, returned home last week from Japan, where she had been a missionary for a little over nine years.
+MISS NELLIE WAINWRIGHT, youngest daughter of Rev. G. W. Wainright of Blair, returned home last week from Japan, where she had been a missionary for a little over nine years.

-THE recent heavy rains have done great damage to the bridges throughout Gage county, and when the commissioners meet the missioners meet they will scarcely know where to begin repairs first.
+THE recent heavy rains have done great damage to the bridges throughout Gage county, and when the commissioners meet they will scarcely know where to begin repairs first.

-Dr. G. F. KEIPER, recently appointed apprintendent of the Norfolk Hostal for the Insane, vice Dr. Mackay, signed, last week filed his official and for \$10,000 with the secretary of
+DR G. F. KEIPER, recently appointed superintendent of the Norfolk Hospital for the Insane, vice Dr. Mackay, resigned, last week filed his official bond for \$10,000 with the secretary of

-FOLLOWING is the mortgage record for the month of June for Platte county: Real estate mortgages, filed. \$40,047.25; released, \$31.054.12; chattel mortgages, filed, \$18,461.30; released, \$1,369.50.
+Following is the mortgage record for the month of June for Platte county: Real estate mortgages, filed. \$40,047.25; released, \$31,054.12; chattel mortgages, filed, \$18,461.30; released,

-An aged farmer living near Sun-flower, named William McCormick, was struck by lightning and killed.
-His young son, who was riding in a wagon with him, was badly injured, but will recover.
+An aged farmer living near Sunflower, named William McCormick, was struck by lightning and killed.
+His young son, who was riding in a wagon with him, was badly injured. but will recover.

 A MORGANTHALER, an Omaha young man, put out \$300 worth of forged paper against his employer, and then attempted to leave town.
 He was arrested and bids fair to do a term at the state penitentiary.

-THE enrollment at the Scotts Biuff county summer Normal, which opened at Gering last week for a six weeks' P. Cromer and Prof. L. B. Fenner are charge as instructors
+THE enrollment at the Scotts Biuff county summer Normal, which opened at Gering last week for a six weeks' that Pearlie May Ishmael, the 8-yearsession, is very gratifying.
+Prof. E. old daughter of the former, be released P. Cromer and Prof. L. R. Fenner are from the Girls' Reform school at in charge as instructors.

-THE Volunteers of America are preparing for an setive campaign in Omaha.
-It is their intention to make that city the headquarters for this division, which comprises Nebraska, South Dakota and Iowa.
+THE Volunteers of America are preparing for an active campaign in Omaha.
+It is their intention to make that city the headquarters for this little one away without a warrant, division, which comprises Netraska, and, without any hearing being grant-South Dakota and Iowa.

-The Elmwood Leader says an at-empt was evidently made to blow up he Club room.
-A piece of gas pipe about eight inches long and a quarter a diameter was found under one corn-rof the building.
-The pipe was filled with powder and a partly burnt fuse tuck in one end.
+THE Elmwood Leader says an attempt was evidently made to blow up the Club soom.
+A piece of gas pipe about eight inches long and a quarter in diameter was found under one corner of the building.
+The pipe was filled and 3d.
+But one session of the instistuck in one end.